jedinym/sqc-text/main.typ

 biopolymer or a biomacromolecule as a macromolecule #footnote[Large molecules consisting of many repeating subunits (monomers).] produced by living organisms
 @iupac-glossary.
 These include proteins, nucleic acids, and polysaccharides
 @iupac-glossary.
-In this chapter, we briefly introduce these three basic biomacromolecules.
+In this section, we briefly introduce these three basic biomacromolecules.

 == Proteins